Close Menu

 Battery technology has advanced significantly, with many high-end models, like the one used in the Bianchi Aria e Road, featuring a “sleep mode.”

-Sleep mode refers to a low-power state where the BMS protects the battery’s internal cells when not in use.
+Sleep mode is a low-power state in which the BMS protects the battery’s internal cells when not in use.

 Connecting the battery to the bike or charger will automatically wake it from sleep mode.

-Although you may be able to return the battery to sleep mode, its performance might not match that of before its first use.
+Although you may be able to return the battery to sleep mode, its performance might not match what it was before its first use.

-If your battery has been idle for a while, it’s good practice to recharge it at least once annually to maintain functionality.
+If your battery has been idle for a while, it’s good practice to check and top up every 3–6 months during long-term storage to maintain functionality.

 Smart chargers